Nullification crisis: South Carolina background (1819–1828)

 South Carolina had been adversely affected by the national economic decline of the 1820s.
-During this decade, the population decreased by 56,000 whites and 30,000 slaves, out of a total free and slave population of 580,000.
+During this decade, the population decreased by 56,000 whites and 30,000 slaves, out of a total free and enslaved population of 580,000.
 The whites left for better places; they took slaves with them or sold them to traders moving slaves to the Deep South for sale.

 Historian Richard E. Ellis describes the situation:

 Throughout the colonial and early national periods, South Carolina had sustained substantial economic growth and prosperity.
 This had created an extremely wealthy and extravagant low country aristocracy whose fortunes were based first on the cultivation of rice and indigo, and then on cotton.
 Then the state was devastated by the Panic of 1819.
 The depression that followed was more severe than in almost any other state of the Union.
 Moreover, competition from the newer cotton producing areas along the Gulf Coast, blessed with fertile lands that produced a higher crop-yield per acre, made recovery painfully slow.
 To make matters worse, in large areas of South Carolina slaves vastly outnumbered whites, and there existed both considerable fear of slave rebellion and a growing sensitivity to even the smallest criticism of "the peculiar institution."